-&lt;sup>1 The previous plan provision that "encouraged" face coverings was elevated locally to require face coverings once the state-wide mask mandate went into effect in July, 2020.
+1 The previous plan provision that "encouraged" face coverings was elevated locally to require face coverings once the state-wide mask mandate went into effect in July, 2020.

-- 2. any witness, an interpreter, or any other participant (all referred to below as "Participant") cannot participate remotely.
+- The judge shall inform each counsel and pro se litigant that the hearing shall be conducted remotely over Zoom.
+The judge shall provide each counsel and pro se litigant a phone number or email address to inform the judge if they believe any counsel, their clients, a pro se litigant, any witness, an interpreter, or any other participant (all referred to below as "Participant") cannot participate remotely.
 The judge or judge's staff shall then determine whether a Participant is unable to participate in the hearing due to any one or more of the following: - a. lack of technology which precludes or impedes their ability to participate in the hearing via the Zoom videoconferencing app.
-Examples of the lack of such technology include: - lack of access to a computer tablet or other device with internet video capability; - ii. lack of access to a cell phone; or - iii. lack of access to an internet connection. - b.
+Examples of the lack of such technology include: - i. lack of access to a computer tablet or other device with internet video capability; - ii. lack of access to a cell phone; or - iii. lack of access to an internet connection. - b.
 A physical, mental, or other disability that prevents a Participant from being able to effectively operate or utilize the required technology.
-Examples of such a disability include: - i. a physical or mental disability that precludes them from effectively operating the technology necessary to access the Zoom videoconferencing app; - ii. a physical disability that precludes them from effectively seeing, hearing, or otherwise participating in a Zoom video hearing; - iii. the lack of or unavailability of an interpreter who can assist the individual in communicating during a Zoom hearing; - iv. incarceration and the incarcerating facility's lack of technological resources or facilities to allow the inmate to participate remotely in the hearing or confer privately with the inmate's legal counsel; or - v. if the proceeding is in a specialty court defined by Title 2, Subtitle K of the Texas Government Code (e.g. veteran's court, mental health court, drug court, etc), the specialty court team determines that there is a risk to the physical or mental well-being of a participant in the specialty court program if the proceeding is not held in person. - c.
-A confrontation clause constitutional objection is raised by criminal defense counsel or a pro se litigant, and the judge sustains the objection after conducting a Haggard analysis. - d.
-A proceeding where one Participants needs to appear in person due to a need to provide fingerprints, is subject to incarceration, or must meet with multiple departments as a result of the court proceeding, in which case that party may need to appear while the other parties appear remotely. - 3.
+Examples of such a disability include: - i. a physical or mental disability that precludes them from effectively operating the technology necessary to access the Zoom videoconferencing app; - ii. a physical disability that precludes them from effectively seeing, hearing, or otherwise participating in a Zoom video hearing; - iii. the lack of or unavailability of an interpreter who can assist the individual in communicating during a Zoom hearing;2 - iv. incarceration and the incarcerating facility's lack of technological resources or facilities to allow the inmate to participate remotely in the hearing or confer privately with the inmate's legal counsel;3 or - v. if the proceeding is in a specialty court defined by Title 2, Subtitle K of the Texas Government Code (e.g. veteran's court, mental health court, drug court, etc), the specialty court team determines that there is a risk to the physical or mental well-being of a participant in the specialty court program if the proceeding is not held in person. - c.
+A confrontation clause constitutional objection is raised by criminal defense counsel or a pro se litigant, and the judge sustains the objection after conducting a Haggard4 analysis. - d.
+A proceeding where one Participants needs to appear in person due to a need to provide fingerprints, is subject to incarceration, or must meet with multiple departments as a result of the court proceeding, in which case that party may need to appear while the other parties appear remotely. - 2.
 If an individual is unable to participate for one of these reasons, prior to holding an in-person hearing, the judge shall make reasonable efforts to accommodate the individual as set forth in the procedure below.

-When an individual is found to be unable to participate in a Zoom videoconference for one of the reasons stated above, prior to holding an in-person hearing, the judge considering the in-person hearing shall make all reasonable efforts to make accommodations that will allow the individual(s) to participate.
-The accommodations that the judges of the County shall consider include:
+When an individual is found to be unable to participate in a Zoom videoconference for one of the reasons stated above, prior to holding an in-person hearing, the judge considering the in-person

-&lt;sup>2 All efforts will be made to utilize OCA's free language interpretation service when applicable.
+2 All efforts will be made to utilize OCA's free language interpretation service when applicable.

-&lt;sup>3 If the facility is a TDCJ facility, judges should contact coronavirus@txcourts.gov to see if OCA can assist with getting the facility connected with the court.
+3 If the facility is a TDCJ facility, judges should contact coronavirus@txcourts.gov to see if OCA can assist with getting the facility connected with the court.

-&lt;sup>4 Haggard v.
+4 Haggard v.
 State, 2020 WL 7233672 (Tex.
 Crim.
 App.
 2020)